Happy Bean, Pincushion Peperomia, Radiator Plant

 Peperomia ferreyrae ‘Peppy’™

 Peperomia ferreyrae Yunck. is the correct and accepted scientific name for this species of Peperomia.
 It was named and described by Truman George Yuncker in the American Journal of Botany in 1956.

 The species was named after Alejandro Huerta Ramón Ferreyra, a Peruvian botanist.

-Plants of the World Online lists a WHOPPING 1,373 species in the Peperomia genus (as of when I last updated this page on 2-11-21).
+As of 12-8-21 when this page was last updated, Plants of the World Online lists a WHOPPING 1,409 species in the Peperomia genus.
 It is a member of the plant family Piperaceae with 5 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.